Skip to main content

 Computer Configuration > Policies > Administrative Templates > Windows Components> Window Installer > Always install with elevated privileges

-Once created, you just need to reboot your Clients computers for it to install.
+Once created, you just need to reboot your Clients computers for the Agent to install.

 Encountering Issues with Group Policy Deployment